-An organizational unit of the University, the Faculty Council of which is assigned the general responsibility for the development and delivery of programs and courses leading to degrees, certificates, diplomas and other forms of recognition approved by the University and for matters of scholarship and discipline relating to the students enrolled therein.
+An organizational unit of the university, the faculty council of which is assigned the general responsibility for the development and delivery of programs and courses leading to degrees, certificates, diplomas and other forms of recognition approved by the university and for matters of scholarship and discipline relating to the students enrolled therein.

-The Dean of a college is an officer of the university with duties and authority described in The Dean is responsible for general supervision over and direction of the work of the college and of the teaching and training of the students of the college.
-In a non-departmentalized college, the College is also responsible for instruction, research and scholarly work, as described for departments.
+The dean of a college is an officer of the university with duties and authority described in The University of Saskatchewan Act (1995).
+The dean is responsible for general supervision over and direction of the work of the college and of the teaching and training of the students of the college.
+In a non-departmentalized college, the college is also responsible for instruction, research and scholarly work, as described for departments.